ivancabrera02/KeyTheft/README.md

 - If RemoteRegistry service is **disabled** (not just stopped), it cannot be started.
 Some hardened environments disable it via GPO.
 - `SeBackupPrivilege` is required regardless of handle source, this is checked by `NtSaveKey` in kernel mode.
 - The technique generates a service start event for RemoteRegistry, which is unusual in environments where this service is normally stopped.

-This tool is provided for **authorized security testing and research only**.
-Only use it on systems you own or have explicit written permission to test.
-Unauthorized access to computer systems is illegal.